foopsss/hosts/README.md

 I store here two hosts files, being one I made for blocking porn sites the one I spend the most time working on.
 They can be used on Windows, Android, Linux and macOS.

-    A little bit of info: I did this for myself mainly, to deal with a slight porn addiction but I realize it can also be useful for someone else like a parent trying to avoid its children from watching porn, so I decided to upload it here.
+    A little bit of info about hosts-porn: I did it for myself mainly, to deal with a slight porn porn addiction but I realized it can also be useful for someone else, like a parent trying to protect his children from watching porn, so I decided to upload it here.

+    hosts-misc has some ad server addresses and miscelaneous domains from the likes of Samsung, Google, 360 and more that I like to block on my Samsung devices.

 # Installation